Puritanic/Signal-In-The-Static/README.md

+# Signal in the static

+---

-# Advanced Node - Notes
+## Advanced Node - Notes

 **Node is based on:**